Kenneth3120/foodX/readme.md

   1. FoodX (Frontend).
   2. Backend.
   3. Admin.

+   Please Note that before running the project on localhost make sure to change the port url to localhost.
+For reference i have added comments in the project code.

 - once you clone the project, you need to open terminals for all the three directories.
 - install the dependencies "npm install Bcrypt, axios, mongoose.